OpenCC-Software/.github/profile/README.md

 In case I wanted to share the programs I developed myself, I figured it would be a good idea to put them on a GitHub organization so people could access them easily to study them or use them directly.

+## List of applications

+- [OpenPackages Manager](https://github.com/OpenCC-Software/OpenPackages-Manager) - A simple program to manage dependencies for OpenCC Software APIs

+## List of APIs